 Likewise, if we are starting a new business, we have to ask questions.
 Questions are the root of establishing a time management scheme that leads to success.
 Don’t let pride get in the way of obtaining your goals.
 Pride is a root of evil and it does not bring forth good results when utilized inappropriately.
 Maintaining pride brings us to ‘keeping it simple,’ which is another basic rule in time management.

 Keeping it simple is the smartest element in time management since it works to benefit our mind, body, and responsibilities.
 Simple does not mean to be simple-minded, neglecting your responsibilities.
 Rather, simple means to put a plan in motion that works smoothly and effectively, while reaching for your goals.
 One example of a simple plan is when problems arise it is often because someone made a mistake unless nature is in the picture.

 If we are making plans to obtain goals, then we want to analyze carefully which strategies work best to reach that goal.
 We want a plan that is logical and simple; so that it informs us which steps to take next to reach our level of success intended, without feeling doubts or running into complications constantly along the way.

 No plan is flawless

-Keep in mind when you are creating a plan for time management “role playing” can often decrease risks in plans.
+Keep in mind when you are creating a plan for time management “role-playing” can often decrease risks in plans.
 This means when you come up with an idea for your planning scheme, you would ask questions, play out the part, and focus on the results.
 If good results come from the actions or decisions, you know then that the plan will run smoothly.
-Life is too short to waste time, and time is wasting money, so learn the basics in time management so you can reach your goals.
+Life is too short to waste time, and time is wasting money, so learn the basics of time management so you can reach your goals.
 Time manages everything.
 No matter what we do in life, it all revolves around time.
 We can spend time wisely and get results from our efforts, or we can waste time and sit back wondering what happened to our lives?